A History of the Azores

 On this green island, women are trashing corn:

-at Sete Cidades, a wandering princess fell in love
+at Sete Cidades, a nomad princess falls in love

 with a mountain man, an archangel with a lilt.